Financial planning, career development and investing information - Money-Zine.com

 Job Relocation Expenses

-In this publication, we're going to cover the topic of job relocation expenses.
-We'll start by reviewing some of the considerations that should be addressed when negotiating a new job requiring you to move your home.
-Next, we'll talk about the types of moving costs employers are willing to pay employees, and the tax laws dealing with moving expenses.
+In this article, we're going to cover the topic of job relocation expenses.
+We'll start by reviewing some of the considerations that should be addressed when negotiating a new job that requires someone to relocate.
+Next, we'll talk about the types of costs employers are willing to pay, and the tax laws dealing with moving expenses.
 Then we'll finish up with a high-level relocation checklist.

 Moving Expenses